nidunc/Portable-launcher-for-Kodi-OLD/README.md

 Kodi in portable mode, in which you can then (for example) specify `X:\Music`, `X:\TV-series` and `X:\Films` as your media sources, without ever having to change that again.

+I'm planning to add more functionality in the future, such as the ability to keep the Kodi instllation up-to-date

 ## Requirements
 - At least Windows Vista; Windows 7 or higher recommended
 - Microsoft .NET Framework 4.5.1 (installed by default on most modern Windows installations)
 - Kodi (or XBMC)

-## Installation
+## Installation and usage
 Nothing to install, just a single `.exe` file.
 Download from [/releases](https://github.com/nidunc/Portable-launcher-for-Kodi/releases).
 On first launch, the program will ask you for a few things, which it needs to be able to work.
 You can change these settings after the first launch through the program's settings (the gear icon in the top-right - appears after you've finished the initial setup).
+The rest of the program should be pretty clear and not need any explanation, but if you need help you're free to contact me at the Kodi forums thread below, or create an issue.

+Please do note that the program is currently in an experimental phase, which means that it might not be very stable, and you might encounter problems while using it.

 ## Features
 - [x] Launch Kodi in portable mode (with `Kodi.exe -p`)